|

 In 1995, the first export order for Tomahawk missiles was announced, with the UK ordering 65 missiles, Advanced Tomahawk Weapon Control Systems for seven boats, and a shore-based mission planning system.

-The missiles are UGM-109C TLAM-C versions to the Block 3/4 build standard, to be launched from standard torpedo tubes.
+The missiles were UGM-109C TLAM-C versions to the Block 3/4 build standard, to be launched from standard torpedo tubes in attack submarines.

-The UK fired 20 missiles against targets in Serbia in early 1999, with more missiles fired against Afghanistan in 2001 and Iraq in 2003.
-Tomahawk has a range of up to 1,700kms.
+The UK fired 20 missiles against targets in Serbia in early 1999, with more missiles fired against Afghanistan in 2001 and Iraq in 2003 and Libya (at least 12) in 2011.

 Photo US Navy